 You can also head to the east end of the beach to visit a man-made island.
 Home to Kahala Hotel and Resort, the island also has one of the area’s top surf sites, Razers.

-Lanikai Beach is known as one of the most famous beaches in Oahu—and, indeed, in the entire world!
+Lanikai Beach is one of the most famous beaches in Oahu—and, indeed, in the world!
 And it’s no wonder why: With its pure white sand and turquoise blue water, it’s a gem.
-Lanikai has several public beach access points inviting you right into the calm waters.
+Lanikai has several public beach access points that invite you right into the calm waters.
 You’ll also get gorgeous views of the nearby mountains.

 Located in a residential area, Lanikai Beach is full of locals and tourists to keep you company as you surf the calm waves or relax in your beach chair.
 The beach is also pet- and kid-friendly.

-Throw your water shoes into the back of the car before heading out as parts of the beach can be rocky and sharp in some places.
+Throw your water shoes into the back of the car before heading out, as some parts of the beach can be rocky and sharp.